Fast solvers for Tokamak fluid models with PETSC: Introduction

+\textit{Impact:} The advanced time integration scheme in \textit{M3D-C1} results in about 10 linear system solves per time step depending on the model.
+The base equations are given in Appendix \ref{sec:appendix} and further details can be found in \cite{ferraro2008nonideal}.
+These solves lie on a broad spectrum of difficulty, with the momentum solve being the most challenging and least robust.
+This work focuses on the momentum solve and only on the PETSc solver component (e.g., not matrix assembly).
+The solver developed here is, however, fully applicable to ``hard" solves in \textit{M3D-C1}.
+Many of the solves are mass dominated and easy to solve.
+The momentum solve accounts for about $3\%$ of the total run time, but is the most expensive, least robust and the starting point for developing fast solvers in \textit{M3D-C1}.

+\textit{Multigrid} (MG) methods solve a fine-grid problem by leveraging a hierarchy of coarse resolution grids.
+On each grid, coarse function spaces are constructed, and residuals and coarse grid corrections are transferred between levels via restriction and interpolation operators.
+At each level, inexpensive solvers, known as \textit{smoothers}, are used to reduce high-frequency error components, on that grid, and the coarse grid solver must eliminate all error.
+MG can provably solve the Laplacian, \textit{the model problem}, to discretization error accuracy with a work complexity of about five residual calculations, using the full MG cycle \cite{UTrottenberg_CWOosterlee_ASchueller_2000a}.
+Achieving this so-called \textit{textbook multigrid efficiency} (TME) on a given problem requires understanding and exploiting the structure of the equations and discretizations.
+A variety of multigrid methods have been developed \cite{UTrottenberg_CWOosterlee_ASchueller_2000a} and TME has been achieved to some extent on MHD problems \cite{Adams2010} and CFD problems \cite{thomasdiskinbrandt2001}.

+\textit{The dynamics of tokamak fusion plasmas are highly anisotropic}, dominated by magnetic guide fields that confine the charged particles to trajectories around the torus (Figure \ref{fig:stell}).
+All tokamak models exploit this structure with a \textit{poloidal plane} grid that is approximately perpendicular to the magnetic guide field.
+These $3D$ domains are invariably tensor products of $2D$ poloidal plane grids (and discretizations) with a $1D$ toroidal grid.
+Many tokamak codes use unstructured grids in the poloidal plane that are thus ``extruded" around the torus.
+The structured grid in the toroidal direction suggests the use of a standard approach to anisotropy on structured grids \cite{UTrottenberg_CWOosterlee_ASchueller_2000a}, geometric semi-coarsening, which is the focus of this paper.
+Applying MG to the poloidal plane is the subject of future work.

-The $3D$ velocity field is decomposed into three scalar functions, which represent waves in the model.
-This model can use one, two or all three scalar functions; using all three is common in practice.
-With these representations, on a Cartesian grid without nonlinear terms, the three variables decoupled and in tokamak geometry with nonlinear terms the variables are weakly coupled \S\ref{sec:blocknorms}.
-Because of this weak coupling, \textit{FieldSplit} preconditioners in PETSC, that treat each variable separately with a (3) block Gauss-Seidel iteration, are viable.
-With \textit{FieldSplit}, a 12 DoF per vertex PBJ sub-solver is used.
-A second option is to treat the system monolithically, resulting in one, 36 DoF per vertex PBJ smoother.
+\textit{The $3D$ velocity field in M3D-C1 is decomposed} into three scalar functions corresponding to three waves of the MHD system (Appendix \ref{sec:momentum}).
+This model can include one, two, or all three waves.
+Using all three is common in practice, but reduced systems are useful for verification.
+With this decomposition, on a Cartesian grid without nonlinear terms, the three scalar equations decouple.
+In practice the variables are weakly coupled, see Appendix \S\ref{sec:blocknorms} for quantitative examples.
+Because of this weak coupling, \textit{FieldSplit} preconditioners in \textit{PETSc} that treat each variable separately in a (3) block Gauss-Seidel iteration are worth investigating. \textit{FieldSplit} preconditioners support custom blocks for each wave, which could be effective given that these waves have different anisotropies.
+This is a subject of future work.